Generic Name: buprenorphine (Buccal mucosa route, Sublingual route)

 Uses For Subutex

-Buprenorphine is used to treat opioid (narcotic) dependence or addiction.
+Buprenorphine sublingual tablet is used to treat opioid (narcotic) dependence or addiction.
 When a narcotic medicine is used for a long time, it may become habit-forming, causing mental or physical dependence.
 Physical dependence may lead to withdrawal side effects if the narcotic is stopped suddenly.
 Severe withdrawal side effects can usually be prevented when a person is switched to buprenorphine.
-It acts on the central nervous system (CNS) to help prevent the withdrawal side effects.
+It acts on the central nervous system (CNS) to help prevent withdrawal side effects.

 This medicine is available only with your doctor's prescription.